 See accompanying Notes to Interim Financial Statements for the detailed discussion of compliance with Generally Accepted Accounting Principles.
-This is still being finalized as of date and will be provided in the Definitive Information Statement.

 Accounting Policies and Methods of Computation.
 See accompanying Notes to Interim Financial Statements for the detailed discussion of the accounting policies and methods of computation (Note 2).
-This is still being finalized as of date and will be provided in the Definitive Information Statement.